It looks like she's going to a New Year's Eve party.

 No, I disagreed.

-You disagreed, yes.
+You disagreed, yeah.

-And uh I'll tell you why.
+And I'll tell you why.

 Okay.

-When the economy's down, when uh when we're threatened as we are now, when things are fat and everybody's happy, then all of a sudden, just like everybody else, it gets paid on a Friday night.
+When the economy's down, when we're threatened as we are now, when things are fat and everybody's happy, then all of a sudden, just like everybody else, it gets paid on a Friday night.

-You've got a lot of money in your pocket, and you're feeling very expansive.
+You've got a lot of money in your pocket and you're feeling very expansive.

-Yeah, I don't think.
+Yeah, I don't think that's a good idea.

-Um but me, folks.
+Pardon me, folks.

-I'm having food my birthday today, cut me some slack.
+I'm having food on my birthday today.

-Let's let me get in, because I'm glad you brought this up out there, John.
+Let me get in because I'm glad you brought this up out there, John, because there's some interesting stuff in Morris's piece.

-His piece America is shifting leftward.
+His piece, America is shifting leftward.

-Now I'll tell you why he says that.
+Now, I'll tell you why he says that.

 Why the leftward move?

-By the way, his numbers at 49, I think.
+By the way, his number's at 49, I think.

 Taxes have been cut.

-This is your point out there, John, and trial lawyers are on the defensive.
+This is your point out there, John.

-The issues that remain energy, environment, health care, social security, usually are democratic and liberal.
+The issues that remain, energy, environment, health care, social security, usually are Democratic and liberal.

 But the fundamental reason for the liberal drift is the salience of issues normally defined with the left.